vektor-inc/vk-filter-search/readme.txt

 == Changelog ==

+= 2.7.1 =
+[ Bug fix ][ Call Filter Search ] Fix search results were not displayed even if "Display form on search results page" was enabled.

 = 2.7.0 =
 [ Specification Change ] Change dashboard icon.
 [ Bug fix ][ Call Filter Search ] Fix search results were displayed on the first search even if "Display form on search results page" was disabled.
 [ Bug fix ] Fixed a bug in the title filter.
 [ Bug fix ] Fixed the JavaScript that controls the form